kukiron/react-wallet/README.md

 ### Actions

-Following actions are responsible for app functionalities when dispatched -
+Following actions are responsible for the functionalities in the app (in `src/redux/actions/index.js`) -

 - `updateTotalBalance`
 - `addCurrency`